unraid/docs/docs/legacy/FAQ/Parity.md

 (Actually, 'valid' is a status that applies to all array disks, both data disks and the parity disk.
-If all array disks are valid except for one of them, it means that the one that\'s not valid can be reconstructed using the data from all the other ones.)
+If all array disks are valid except for one of them, it means that the one that's not valid can be reconstructed using the data from all the other ones.)

 When a parity check/nocorrect produces errors, why is the Parity disk